Our Board of Directors

 Kassie Beachum, Treasurer

-Kassie Beachum has served as a member of the House of Hope Board of Trustees and on the Finance committee since 2017 and currently serves as the board treasurer.
+Kassie Beachum has served as a member of the House of Hope Board of Directors and on the Finance committee since 2017 and currently serves as the Board Treasurer.
 She received a Bachelor of Science degree in Finance for Westminster College in 2017.
 She currently works as Senior Accountant for a tech firm in Sandy, Utah.

 Kassie joined the Board because she is very impressed with the resources offered to the women that are apart of the program at House of Hope.
 Growing up in a small town in North Carolina that had limited resources she got to see firsthand what life can be like for individuals that find themselves in tough situations without programs like these to offer help.